Waju Stronghoof

 Waju Stronghoof is a fierce bull born into a humble family of farmers in a small town where life was slow and unforgiving.
 He was the eldest of three siblings and, from a very young age, carried a strong sense of responsibility.

 Everything changed the day he watched a professional wrestling show on television.
 For the first time, he felt true passion, a fire that ran through his veins.
 He decided to train on his own, mimicking moves and strengthening his body, but his parents did not share his dream.
 To them, it was nothing but foolishness, and they insisted he focus on the farm he would one day inherit.
-Arguments became more frequent, until finally, in his twenties, Waju made a painful decision: he left home to pursue his dream.During his travels, he survived however he could, taking precarious jobs and cleaning gyms in exchange for training with professionals from different disciplines such as boxing, Brazilian jiu-jitsu, vale tudo, and MMA.
+Arguments became more frequent, until finally, in his twenties, Waju made a painful decision.
+He left home to pursue his dream.During his travels, survival was a daily battle of endurance as Waju drifted from town to town, taking precarious jobs and cleaning stained gyms at night in exchange for training with professionals in boxing, Brazilian jiu-jitsu, vale tudo, and MMA.
+This grueling routine sharpened his rustic strength into a versatile arsenal, leading him to try his luck in the amateur boxing circuit.
+However, after stepping into the ring for several hard fought matches, he suffered multiple defeats.
+While those losses taught him deep humility, they also brought absolute clarity.
+He realized the rigid rules of boxing suffocated his explosive potential, proving that his true calling was still professional wrestling.

 The Rise of the Dark King

-Black King Stampede's video
+Black King Stampede

 The Rebirth of the Stampede

-On one of those dark journeys, he crossed paths with Lillo (Cecili Llorens), a famous influencer and dancer, who was a long time fan who refused to let his idol rot in obscurity.
+He was a fallen king, a shadow of himself, now stained by the mud of the streets.On one of those dark journeys, he crossed paths with Lillo (Cecili Llorens), a famous terminally online influencer and dancer, who was actually a long time fan who flarly refused to let his idol rot in obscurity.

-However, during their training, a familiar coldness began to resurface.
-The Dark Awakening, that dangerous, shadowy energy that had consumed him as Black King Stampede hadn't disappeared.Waju now deeply fears this power, knowing how easily it can turn him into a monster.
+Waju now deeply fears this power, knowing how easily it can turn him into a monster.
 But he also realizes that in the modern ring, he needs it to face the strongest rivals.
 Under Lillo’s watchful eye, Waju has begun the difficult task of learning to control this darkness, trying to harness its brutal strength without losing his soul to it again.When Lillo proposed returning to the professional circuit as a tag team, Waju was hesitant, but his loyalty to the friend who had pulled him out of the gutter was stronger than his fear of the past.

-Without forgetting his roots, he chose to leave his old name behind and be reborn under a new one.
+Together, they designed a new costume, both wearing white as a symbol of a fresh start and a clean soul.Without forgetting his roots, he chose to leave his old name behind and be reborn under a new one.
 And so, Waju Stronghoof returned to the ring, not as a King nor as Black, but as Wild Stampede.Lillo joined him under the alias El Gran Tornadillo, and together, they officially formed the tag team known as La Gran Estampida.He returned to the ring not only to rule, but to fight alongside his best friend.